HyperSound: Generating Implicit Neural Representations of Audio Signals with Hypernetworks: Conclusion

 We demonstrate the possibility of applying hypernetworks to the generation of implicit neural representations for audio signals.
 Reconstructions generated with our model are quantitatively comparable to the state-of-the-art model RAVE.
 However, we find that the perceptual quality of our reconstructions is still slightly lacking.
 We hope that our work can be further improved by optimizing the hypernetwork architecture and designing target networks better suited to the audio domain.
 Initial results for signal compression are also promising but require further investigation.

-\begin{ack} This work was supported by Foundation for Polish Science (grant no POIR.04.04.00-00-14DE/18-00) carried out within the Team-Net program co-financed by the European Union under the European Regional Development Fund, as well as the National Centre of Science (Poland) Grant No. 2020/39/B/ST6/01511. \end{ack}
+\begin{ack} This work was supported by Foundation for Polish Science (grant no POIR.04.04.00-00-14DE/18-00) carried out within the Team-Net program co-financed by the European Union under the European Regional Development Fund, as well as the National Centre of Science (Poland) Grant No. 2020/39/B/ST6/01511.
+Przemysław Spurek is supported by the National Centre of Science (Poland) Grant No. 2021/43/B/ST6/01456. \end{ack}

 {

 }